A US Spy Plane Has Been Flying Circles Over Seattle For Days

 Checking out coffee shops, trying to decide which one to go to next.

 It's probably just looking for a parking space.
-(Score:2)
+(Score:4, Funny)

 Training for poor visability in an urban center?
 (Score:4, Interesting)